 This course advances student learning in the area of medical surgical nursing, focusing on the multi-faceted role of the nurse in providing patient centered nursing care across the life span to those who have complex acute care health issues.
 The student is expected to integrate knowledge gained from previous learning experiences to assist the patient and family to achieve optimal health status by providing care in a professional, safe manner.
-Using clinical judgment, evidencebased practice and quality improvement indicators, the student will practice nursing in an interdisciplinary environment.
+Using clinical judgment, evidence-based practice and quality improvement indicators, the student will practice nursing in an interdisciplinary environment.
 The student will demonstrate the ability to communicate pertinent information within the health care setting during the clinical experience.
-Pharmacological aspects of care are integrated throughout the course.
+Clinical concpts and pharmacological aspects of care are integrated into the content the course.
 Clinical practice experience will complement the theory as presented.